mongodb-developer/Google-Cloud-Sentiment-Chef/README.md

 # Generative AI Sentiment Analysis and Summarization

-This is a demo of a customer service chatbot using Generative AI through Google's Gemini model.
+This is a demo of a sentiment analysis, tagging, and summarization Gemini — Google's next-generation AI model.

 ## Quickstart